God Told Me to Write This Post

 Even if you’re sure that God has led you to write something, don’t mistake it to mean He’s telling you it will be published.
 It might be that God wants you to do it for reasons you can’t fathom―for your own growth, for example, or to develop your obedience.
-Maybe, as we discussed in the post on personal stories, he wants you to write it down to share with a select few other people.
+Maybe he wants you to write it down to share with a select few other people.
 Being inspired by God doesn’t mean that your work necessarily fits into the publishing business, but it still could be pleasing to God, and glorify Him and make Him smile.

 Don’t despair.
 Glorifying God is a worthy goal.
 If your work blesses the life of one person (even if that person is you) while giving glory to our Lord, then be assured it’s worth it.
 If you feel God has called you to it, then make like Nike and just do it.
 If you feel He’s also called you to pursue publication, do that too.
 If you believe He’s made you a promise that your book will become a million copy bestseller, you might just want to keep that little tidbit to yourself.

 If you want credibility with your writing, don’t try to sell it based on the fact that God told you to write it.
 And you can trust me on that, because God told me to tell you all of this.